xieweiAlex/English_Learning/words/2024/words-Feb-24.md

+**What’s more**, all derived child keys can also derive their own future generations of grandchild keys.

-He shook his head despondently.
+He shook his head **despondently**.
-efficacious .
+**efficacious** .
-Aryan.
+**Aryan**.
-The overriding problem is the continuing deficit financing of the federal government.
+The **overriding** problem is the continuing deficit financing of the federal government.
-Their overriding aim was to keep costs low.
+Their **overriding** aim was to keep costs low.
-Bumbler.
+**Bumbler**.

 **come off the sidelines**.

-superceze, replace, cover ??
+**Supersede**, replace

 The **flimsiest** of the cases is set to go first, and all face delays.

 But now that you control Berkshire, add to it wonderful businesses purchased at fair prices and give up buying fair businesses at wonderful prices.
 In other words, abandon everything you learned from your hero, Ben Graham.
 It works but only when practiced at small scale.”
-With much back-sliding I subsequently followed his instructions.
+With much **back-sliding** I subsequently followed his instructions.

 And if there is **backsliding**, there will be no deal.
 This is not **countermarch** or **backslide**.